Classic Baked Chicken

 - 1/2 cup of low sodium chicken stock* or white wine for the gravy (optional)

-1 Trim the chicken pieces of excess fat.
+1 Trim and salt the chicken: Trim the chicken pieces of excess fat.
 Pat the chicken pieces dry with a paper towel.
 Sprinkle all sides with salt.
 Let the chicken pieces sit for 15 to 20 minutes to take the chill off.

 *If you bought a whole chicken to start with, the chicken may have come with the neck and gizzards (often in paper in the cavity of the chicken).
 Use the chicken back and these giblets to make stock for gravy.
 Chop up the back a little, and put the back, gizzard, and neck into a small saucepan and cover with water by a half inch or so.
 Bring to a simmer and let simmer while your chicken is baking.
 Then strain and use the stock for making a richly flavored gravy.